Consensas/information-passport/README.md

 * docs: documentation, including standards we are defining

-* jws: the core signing and verification algorithms.
+* jws: the core signing and verification algorithms - this is what NPMing this package gets you

 * web: a sample web interface that will scan and verify Information Passport QR codes or take QR code entry